 The impact of family breakup can be enormous on children

-Child Inclusive Mediation gives children the opportunity to have a voice without the burden of decision-making which always remains with their parents.
+Forum Mediation no longer offers Child Inclusive Mediation but can recommend mediators that do and that can give children the opportunity to have a voice without the burden of decision-making which always remains with their parents.
 It is a confidential process and only things the child agrees to can be fed back to parents.

 Research has shown that direct consultation with children in mediation has many advantages provided that suitability and appropriate safeguards are considered.

 • It can enable children to be consulted and heard by both parents

 • It can enable children to ask questions and contribute ideas